SIGN IN >

 The California Environmental Protection Agency (Cal/EPA) and the California Integrated Waste Management Board (CIWMB) jointly manage EEI, and work in cooperation with the State Board of Education (SBE), the Curriculum Development and Supplemental Materials Commission, Office of the Secretary for Education, the Department of Education, and the Resources Agency.

-In spring 2009 California Environmental Protection Agency (Cal/EPA) and California Integrated Waste Management Board (CIWMB) engaged the K-12 Alliance/WestEd to conduct focus group to elicit information regarding district adoption policies and practices for instructional materials and to gather ideas for professional development and dissemination.
+In spring 2009 California Environmental Protection Agency (Cal/EPA) and California Integrated Waste Management Board (CIWMB) engaged the K-12 Alliance/WestEd to conduct focus groups to elicit information regarding district adoption policies and practices for instructional materials and to gather ideas for professional development and dissemination.
 Two hundred seventy-three people were invited to participate.
 Fifty-eight participated in person and 23 participated through a written survey.
 Of the 81 people who participated, 49 were district related (19 classroom teachers, 18 representatives from the district curriculum and instruction units, 8 principals, 4 assistant superintendents); 20 were from the County Offices of Education; and 3 were California Regional Environmental Education Community (CREEC) coordinators.
 Nine representatives from informal science programs such as the Aquarium of the Pacific, Monterey Bay Aquarium, and the Lawrence Hall of Science also participated.
-The results of the focus groups are being incorporated into EEI's plans for dissemination and professional development.
+The results of the focus groups were incorporated into EEI's dissemination and professional development.

 Enhancing Education Through Technology (http://www.cde.ca.gov/ls/et/ft/eett.asp)